England Enters Lockdown That Could Run Until March - UrduPoint

 "I'm perfectly fine with it," Jenny Heath, 42, who works in marketing, told AFP in central London.

-- Supermarkets step in - The UK has already vaccinated over one million people, while Johnson has said all those most at risk -- some 13 million people -- could be vaccinated by mid-February.

-Calls are mounting for the vaccination drive to be speeded up, to allow a return to normality.
+Pressure is mounting on government for the vaccination drive to be speeded up.

 "It should be possible to reach daily vaccination levels of 300,000 to 500,000 doses per day," said Professor Nilay Shah, head of department of chemical engineering at Imperial College London.